jasonmishi/yuidoc2.github.io/docs/themes.md

 # Themes

-YUIDoc uses <a href="http://handlebarsjs.com/">Handlebars.js</a> to render its templates.
+YUIDoc uses [Handlebars.js](http://handlebarsjs.com/) to render its templates.
 For easy customization, YUIDoc's default templates provide a specific set of file overrides.

 ## Directories

 The default theme consists of `assets/`, `layouts/` and `partials/` directories, along with a `theme.json` file that describes theme-related variables, such as the JS and CSS to load.

 ``` sh